Viviorigi/BookSocial/README.md

-# bookSocial
+# Social
-The bookSocial project, a book social network
+The Social-MicroServices project, a book social network